nomagev/GitHub/Git-Basic-Instructions.md

     ```git push```
 * **Pulling Files from your online Repository into your local client** - In case other changes may have been pushed into the online repository or, if you push your changes on a certain machine into the online repository, and you would like to replicate them into another client where you may be working on, you will have to "pull" the changes into it.
 You will do so by using following command:
     ```git pull```
+* **Discarding changes on a local file** - In case certain changes may not be clear and do not want to be pushed to the repository, you can always checkout the file (worse case scenario, after that, you can always pull the copy in the online repository to make sure everything reverts back to the latest version).
+You will do so by using following command:
+    ```git ckeckout filename (or . for all files within a folder)```

 * **Introducing git repository service credentials** - While you transfer files into your git repository, the destination service may request your credentials.
 This may be reflected on your system requesting username and password: you may be required to enter those credentials to access the destination service repository.

 ### 5. On-going Operations with Git: